-Junrey completed his Bachelors degree in Agriculture (Plant Pathology) and Master of Science in Plant Breeding with cognates in Molecular Biology and Biotechnology at Central Mindanao University and the University of the Philippines Los Banos, respectively.
+Junrey completed his Bachelors degree in Agriculture (Plant Pathology) and Master of Science in Plant Breeding minor in Molecular Biology and Biotechnology at Central Mindanao University and the University of the Philippines Los Banos, respectively.
 He worked as a researcher in the Salinity and Problem Soils Tolerance Breeding Team of the International Rice Research Institute for 5 years before moving to the Philippines' Department of Agriculture as a Senior Science Research Specialist.
 He was accepted to pursue Ph.D. at the University of Western Australia and joined the Batley Lab in October 2019.

 Plant-pathogen interaction; abiotic and biotic stress tolerance/resistance; marker-assisted plant breeding; genomics of plant disease resistance